sudheerj/javascript-interview-questions/README.md

 285. ### How do you check whether an array includes a particular value or not

      The `Array#includes()` method is used to determine whether an array includes a particular value among its entries by returning either true or false.
-Let's see an example to find an element(numeric and string) with in array.
+Let's see an example to find an element(numeric and string) within an array.

      ```javascript
      var numericArray = [1, 2, 3, 4];